 Where do I get an EIN?
 An EIN is obtained from the IRS (free of charge) by the business owner after forming the company.
 This can be done online or by mail.

 FOR INTERNATIONAL APPLICANTS: You do not need an SSN to obtain an EIN.
-Learn more here.
+Read more about applying for an EIN as an International here.

 Key Steps After Forming a Series LLC

 Now that you have formed your Texas series LLC, these are the next steps you will need to take to move your business forward.